Luke-Wei/CV/content/authors/admin/_index.md

   # and uncomment the lines below.
   - icon: cv
     icon_pack: ai
-    link: uploads/resume.pdf
+    link: uploads/weiqiyu_CV.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'qywei@shu.edu.cn'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Qiyu Wei is a Master student of artificial intelligence in semiconducter at the Shanghai University  AI in semiconducter Lab.
+His research interests include Defect detection, 3D deep learning and Bayesian Optimization.
+He is currently working as a research assistant at the Institute of Inforcom Research, A*Star.
 {style="text-align: justify;"}